mose/cogbot/PLUGINS.md

                 returns a short url for <url> using tinyurl.com

 stack       .s <term>
-overflow        returns result of a searcj on <term> from stack overflow
+overflow        returns result of a search on <term> from stack overflow

 tweet       .t search <term>
-                returns the 3 first matching tweets macthing <term>
+                returns the 3 first matching tweets matching <term>

 urban       .u <term>
                 finds the definition of <term> according to the Urban Dictionary